djherceg/serialBuf/README.md

 First, include the header file and create the ByteArray and SerialBuf objects.
 Specify array size, mode and timeout interval.
 Have in mind that one extra byte must be allocated for the array, so that received data can be null-terminated.
-For example, if you need a buffer of 10 bytes, 11 bytes must be reserved.
+For example, if you need a buffer of 10 bytes, you must create a ByteArray of 11 bytes in size.
 The byte following the last received byte will always be set to zero automatically by the buffer.

     #include "serialbuf.h"